A reader wants to know if she can haggle to reduce her credit card debt.

 To do so, you need to do 10 minutes of homework.
-Go to a website like Bankrate and look up the interest rate other cards are charging.
 If you find a card similar to yours that charges slightly less, ask that your APR be lowered.
 Mention that you’ve been a longtime customer who’s found a better rate elsewhere — but you prefer to stay with the card you have.

 You may get a point shaved off, but it doesn’t hurt to gently ask, “Can you go a little lower?”
 If the answer is no, thank the representative for the savings you earned for nothing more than a phone call.

 Worth the effort

 I’m amazed at how many people I’ve counseled who will spend an hour clipping coupons but won’t spend 20 minutes on the phone to rack up some credit card savings.
 Perhaps they’re nervous about calling and negotiating, but they shouldn’t be — that’s why credit card companies have “retention departments.”
 Think of it this way: You’re keeping people employed by making that call!